architect-examples/arc-workshop/src/shared/md/04-json-service/00-url-design.md

 It works wonderfully and we were able to implment a client library in less than 20KB!

 ---
 ### Limits

-- urls need to be short
+- URLs need to be short
-- nesting not reccomended (probably not a super great practice anyhow)
+- Deep nesting is not reccomended (probably not a super great practice anyhow)

 ---
 ### Notes on Hydrating Server Side Rendered Content

+Prerendering HTML content on the "serverless" side is often more performant than constructing everything clientside with JavaScript.
+A common pattern is to render an HTML DOM string in the Lambda function, and embed a JSON encoded payload that clientside JS then reads and 'hydrates' the DOM.

 ---
 ### Notes on creatng Stateless APIs

 JSF Architect layers in sesson state for building robust user facing web applications.
 API Gateway by itself is designed for stateless APIs and works great for them!
 Just delete the SESSION_TABLE_NAME environment variables from the lambdas you want to be stateless.

----
-### Notes on
+You will have to construct an oAuth flow for security.